 How to Grow a Pawpaw Tree in a Pot

 Growing a potted pawpaw is actually an excellent idea, at least for a while.
-The tree needs certain requirements met that might be more easily accommodated as container grown pawpaw.
-Pawpaw trees require warm to hot summers, mild to cold winters and a minimum of 32 inches (81 cm) of rain per year.
-They need a minimum of 400 chill hours and at least 160 frost free days.
+The tree has certain requirements that might be more easily accommodated as container grown pawpaw.
+Pawpaw trees require warm to hot summers, mild to cold winters, and a minimum of 32 inches (81 cm.) of rain per year.
+They need a minimum of 400 chill hours and at least 160 frost-free days.
 They are sensitive to low humidity, dry wind, and cool maritime air.
 Additionally, young trees are particularly sensitive to full sun and require protection, which may make growing a container grown pawpaw the perfect solution.

 Care for a Potted Pawpaw Tree

 Select a large container to grow your container grown pawpaw.
-In nature, the trees are relatively small, around 25 feet (7.62 meters) in height, but even so, take that into account when selecting a pot.
+In nature, the trees are relatively small, around 25 feet (8 m.) in height, but even so, take that into account when selecting a pot.
 Also consider having the pot on a set of wheels to make it easier to move the pawpaw around if needed.

-Soil should be slightly acidic with a pH of 5.5-7, deep, fertile and well draining since pawpaw dislikes waterlogged soil.
-To retain moisture and keep roots cool, apply around 3 inches (7.6 cm.) of mulch, taking care to keep it away from the trunk of the tree.
+Soil should be slightly acidic with a pH of 5.5 to 7, deep, fertile, and well-draining since pawpaw dislikes waterlogged soil.
+To retain moisture and keep roots cool, apply around 3 inches (8 cm.) of mulch, taking care to keep it away from the trunk of the tree.

 Thereafter, pawpaw care in containers is minimal.
 Keep the tree adequately watered during the growing season.
 Remember that container grown trees dry out more quickly than those in the ground.
-Provide shade to trees that are under 1 ½ feet or under half a meter.
+Provide shade to trees that are under 1.5 feet (46 cm.).
 As the tree matures, it will require full sun to fruit.

 Pawpaw care in containers includes feeding the tree regularly.
-Feed the tree with a supplemental fertilizer during the growth phase in the amount of 250-500 ppm of soluble 20-20-20 NPK.
+Feed the tree with a supplemental fertilizer during the growth phase in the amount of 250 to 500 ppm of soluble 20-20-20 NPK.